ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s diagnosis. Use the menu to see other pages.

 For more information about survivorship, explore these related items.
 Please note these links will take you to other sections of Cancer.Net:

-- ASCO Answers Cancer Survivorship Guide: Get this 44-page booklet that helps with the transition into life after treatment.
+- ASCO Answers Guide to Cancer Survivorship: Get this 48-page booklet that helps with the transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
-The free booklet is available as a PDF, so it is easy to print out.
+The free booklet is available as a PDF, so it is easy to print.